Natural History Museum - Marc Lamy/Unsplash

 Natural History Museum | South Kensington

-London’s landmark museum of animals, geology and natural phenomena, which houses a rotating collection of approximately 22 million insect and plant specimens, the UK’s most prodigious dinosaur display, an escalator ascending into the core of Earth itself, and most importantly, a life-sized model of a foetus in a womb.
+A landmark London museum dedicated to animals, geology and natural phenomena, housing a rotating collection of approximately 22 million insect and plant specimens, the UK’s most prodigious dinosaur display, an escalator ascending into the core of Earth itself, and most importantly, a life-sized model of a foetus in a womb.
 Which means you can also observe unsuspecting parents having ‘the talk’.

 Victoria & Albert Museum | South Kensington